tengfeixue-victor/One-Shot-Animal-Video-Segmentation/README.md

 Our proposed approach achieved mean intersection-over-union score of 89.5% on the DAVIS 2016 animal dataset [1] with only one labeled frame each video.

-The source code is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/) license.
-The contents of this repository are released under an [MIT](LICENSE) license.
+ he contents of this repository are released under an [MIT](LICENSE) license.

 ![Overview](https://github.com/tengfeixue-victor/One-Shot-Animal-Video-Segmentation/blob/master/utils/overview.png?raw=true "Overview")